Proposed Fees 2024-2025

 Design Registration

-Share on Facebook Share on Twitter Share on Linkedin Email this linkNo fee increases until program consultation.
+Share Design Registration on Facebook Share Design Registration on Twitter Share Design Registration on Linkedin Email Design Registration linkNo fee increases until program consultation.
 We propose no increases and no changes to design registration at this time.

 We recognize that we were unable to meet service demands this year and that our service delays impacted applicants and their customers.
 In the coming years, we plan to consult with boiler, gas, and elevating devices clients on how to change our design registration program to better meet their needs.
 We will also consult on how to structure our fees to align with any program changes.